JUGG097/Dev-Challenges-Unsplash-Laravel-BE/README.md

-# Unsplash Express Backend Project (The backend for the Unsplash Website deployed [here](https://unsplash-adeoluwa.netlify.app/))
+# Unsplash Laravel Backend Project (The backend for the Unsplash Website deployed [here](https://unsplash-adeoluwa.netlify.app/))

 This project was developed using `PHP` v "^8.0.2" and `Laravel` v "^9.11" libraries.